 Work-based Opportunities.
 Practicum Courses provide opportunities for students to participate in a learning experience that combines classroom instruction with paid and non-paid business and industry employment experiences and supports strong partnerships among school, business, and community stakeholders.

-Career and Technical Student Organizations Involvement.
-CTSOs are integrated into Career and Technical Education programs and courses.
+Career and Technical Student Organizations (CTSOs) Involvement.
+CTSOs are integrated into CTE programs and courses.
 CTSOs extend teaching and learning through innovative programs and provide students leadership experiences at the school, state and national levels.
 CTSOs offer learning experience opportunities with business and community partners.
-CTSOs offered: BPA, FBLA, FCCLA, DECA, HOSA, Skills USA, TSA, and VEX Robotics.
+CTSOs offered: BPA, FFA, FBLA, FCCLA, DECA, HOSA, Skills USA, TSA, and VEX Robotics.